Amodio/cemantbot/README.md

 ![Cemantle in 6 attempts](https://raw.githubusercontent.com/Amodio/cemantix/main/CEMANTLE/images/cemantle_6_attempts.png "Cemantle in 6 attempts")

 ## Description
-The main algorithm is now drastically improved, it should **find the secret word in 3 attempts and less than 5 seconds** :)
+The main algorithm is now drastically improved: it should **find the secret word in 3 attempts/words and less than 5 seconds** :)
-You can either try yourself the first two attemps, or let the bot fully do it.
+You can either set the first two words yourself, or let the bot randomly choose the first one and continue.

 It basically bruteforces the cosine distance (temperature) for every tried words and selects the closest candidate.